-The Squamish Wind Festival is a community event in July that features concerts, art displays, the performing arts, an outdoor movie and other activities.
+The Squamish Wind Festival is a community event in the summer.
+It features concerts, art displays, the performing arts, an outdoor movie and other activities.

 Where and When

-The three-day Squamish Wind Festival usually takes place on the last Thursday, Friday and Saturday in July in the town of Squamish which is located 45 minutes from Vancouver along the Sea to Sky Highway.
+The festival takes place in the summer in the town of Squamish which is located 45 minutes from Vancouver along the Sea to Sky Highway.

 Known as the “Outdoor Recreation Capital of the World,” Squamish is home to some of the region’s premier outdoor recreation venues, including Stawamus Chief Mountain (for hiking), the Sea to Sky Gondola, and Squamish Spit (for kite boarding).